pasdam/webgoat-docker-compose/README.md

 docker-compose up -d
 ```

-After that the apps will ba available at the following addresses:
+After that the apps will ba available at the following addresses (it might take few seconds for them to be up and running):

 * WebGoat: http://localhost:8080/WebGoat/login
 * WebWold: http://localhost:9090/login